 The market continued higher and I reached a tipping point in late August where I decided to better define the scope of my hedging approach.
 The size of my shorts, which included a couple stocks and index funds, were relatively small, but as I trimmed back my “overvalued” longs, my long exposure came down quickly to levels that began to feel uncomfortable.

 The big picture is that I’m a young and risk tolerant optimist.
 I was also constructive on parts of the market such as banks and oil companies.
 I decided to cut back on my SPDR S&P 500 ETF (SPY) short and add to Royal Dutch Shell (RDS.A) and PNC (PNC).
 I also decided I would never be fully hedged or short.

 I’m also a contrarian.
-I can be different, and I can even be wrong for a lot longer than an average person.
+I can be different and wrong for a lot longer than an average person.
 There are limits to how wrong I can be for how long and I tested those limits in 2020.
 Even without outside investors, the pressure to pace with the big indices is undeniable.

 The end result of 2020 is something to be proud of.
 I improved my thinking, I improved my approach and I had the biggest calendar year outperformance relative to the Standard and Poor’s 500 Index since I began tracking in earnest in 2015.
 I also moved into a beautiful new house with my girlfriend, our two dogs and my Tesla.

 My largest position, Spotify (SPOT), returned 110% in 2020, Microsoft (MSFT) was the second largest contributor to positive performance.
 Tesla (TSLA) and Volkswagen (VWAGY) were honorable mentions.